IPhone 14 Pro: Design

-The design of the iPhone 14 Pro and iPhone 14 Pro Max is almost identical to older iPhone models, such as the iPhone 12 Pro and 13 Pro.
-The iPhone 14 Pro and iPhone 14 Pro Max have a new front camera called the Dynamic Island.
-The Dynamic Island can now bubble up alerts instead of having a notification.
-This new feature is on the iPhone 15 series (iPhone 15, iPhone 15 Plus, iPhone 15 Pro, iPhone 15 Pro Max), iPhone 16 series (iPhone 16, iPhone 16 Plus, iPhone 16 Pro, iPhone 16 Pro Max), and the new iPhone 17 series (iPhone 17, iPhone Air, iPhone 17 Pro, iPhone 17 Pro Max).
+The chassis of the iPhone 14 Pro and iPhone 14 Pro Max is almost identical to older iPhone models, such as the iPhone 12 Pro and 13 Pro.
+The display has been updated with a new cutout called the Dynamic Island.
+The Dynamic Island is a shifting screen cutout that adapts to and displays content.
 The iPhone 14 Pro and 14 Pro Max are available in four colors: Silver, Space Black, Gold and Deep Purple.
 Deep Purple replaced the Sierra Blue color used on the iPhone 13 Pro and iPhone 13 Pro Max.

 It is the final iPhone model in the exterior design to come with the stainless steel form factor along with the gold color option.
-Following the launch of the iPhone 15 Pro and iPhone 15 Pro Max, the gold color option has been replaced by the new natural titanium color option alongside making the silver color replaced by the new white titanium and the space black color (formerly known as the graphite color used in the iPhone 12 Pro and iPhone 13 Pro) and the space gray color (used in the iPhone X, iPhone XS and iPhone 11 Pro) replaced by the new black titanium.

 The iPhone 14 Pro and iPhone 14 Pro Max are available in four colors: Space Black, Silver, Gold, and Deep Purple.